DEV Community

 event = _locks.pop(key)

-event.set() # wake all waiters
+event.set() # wake all waiting threads

 else:

-# Other threads wait for the fetching thread to complete
+event.wait(timeout=5) # wait for the fetching thread

 return _cache.get(key) # return from cache

 OpenAI's most forward-looking operational decision is a standing policy: no new tables are created in PostgreSQL.
 All new workloads default to sharded systems — primarily Azure Cosmos DB.
 Existing write-heavy workloads that can be horizontally partitioned are gradually migrated out.
 This policy doesn't fix the current architecture; it fixes the future architecture.
 Over time, the Postgres primary handles a smaller and smaller share of writes while remaining the canonical store for core user and conversation data.
-The single-primary architecture is not defended forever — it's being gracefully phased toward a hybrid model.
+The single-primary architecture is not defended forever — it is being gracefully phased toward a hybrid model.

 Architecture

 OpenAI's Postgres architecture is simple at the macro level — one writer, many readers — but densely engineered at the micro level.
 The simplicity is intentional: every additional layer of infrastructure complexity is a potential failure mode.
 The dense engineering at the application and proxy layers is what makes the simple macro architecture viable at unprecedented scale.
-Understanding why this architecture works requires understanding both its strengths (read-heavy workload perfectly matched to replica fan-out) and its known limits (write spikes, ORM-generated queries, connection exhaustion).

 OpenAI's PostgreSQL Architecture: Single Primary, Global Read Scale